DenilsenAxel/Simple_Calculator_Assembly/README.md

 <li>See the result!!</li>
 </ol>

-## Note that this calculator can only calculate positive and single digit numbers, also result can onlt be single digits
+## Note that this calculator can only calculate positive and single digit numbers, also result can only be single positive digits